Rachilde: Non-fiction

-In 1928 she published her brief monograph, Pourquoi je ne suis pas féministe ("Why I am not a Feminist").
+In 1928 she published her brief monograph Pourquoi je ne suis pas féministe ("Why I Am Not a Feminist").
 In this book she discloses an upbringing in which her mother Gabrielle (Feyaud) Eymery assertively devalued her father, remained cold and distant, and insulted young Marguerite at every opportunity.
 At the same time her father Joseph Eymery was abusive and liberated to pursue his own sexual pleasures outside of marriage, something Gabrielle made clear was not appropriate for a proper lady.
-She also relayed the story of her mother's ancestral sins and the curse that was placed on her family because of it.
+She also relayed the story of her mother's ancestral sins and the curse that was placed on her family because of them.
 Her rejection of feminism was for autobiographical reasons and an envy of freedom, founded in a distaste for both men and women.
 In the end, she preferred animals to both.

 During this latter phase of her career, Rachilde also published collections of letters and a variety of memoir volumes, most of which demonstrate flexibility and creativity in their varying presentations of her life story.
 She wrote the most famous of these amidst the 1942 German occupation of France.
 In Face à la peur ("Facing Fear") she laid forth a strange origin myth for herself, recalling the family curse she had disclosed in 1928.
 In this version of her life story, she rose about the limits of society, her confused friendship with misogynists, and even her parents' wish that she had been a boy.
 She was outside of all these things, because she was none of them.
 Bearing the family curse, she described herself as a werewolf.
 She embraced the animal side as preferable to being the human product of her parents, perhaps also recalling the status of another animal, the pet monkey who usurped her place in the family affections.

-Her last publication was another memoir in 1947: Quand J'étais Jeune ("When I was Young").
+Her last publication was another memoir in 1947: Quand j'étais jeune ("When I was Young").
 It is the final version of the life story she wants us to understand her by.
 Many of the threads from earlier memoir continue.
 It is not generally considered credible for dates and ages.
 It is also when she clearly recounts a dreamlike memory that even she doesn't trust of meeting an illegitimate half-brother and staring at him, realizing how much alike they look, and feeling as if really he was a male reflection of herself.